Reviews You Can Rely On

 Credit: Sara James

-Weighing in at 47 pounds, the Vapor was one of the lighter kayaks we tested, but still 7 pounds more than the lightest.
-Regardless of how strong you are, the exceptionally wide cockpit makes it difficult to find a convenient place to lift this kayak from if you are trying to solo load it onto your car roof bars.
+Weighing in at 47 pounds, the Vapor 10 is one of the lighter kayaks we tested.
+However, regardless of how strong you are, the exceptionally wide cockpit makes it difficult to find a convenient place to lift this kayak from if you are trying to load it onto your car roof bars by yourself.

-The robust, thick handles make a paired carry a comfortable experience.
-Ultimately this kayak benefits from having two people to load it or a small trailer to carry it to and from the water.
+If you have help, the robust, thick handles make a paired carry a comfortable experience.
+Ultimately, this kayak is best suited to having two people to transport it — or a small trailer to cart it to and from the water.

 The handles on the front and back of the Vapor are plastic molded and make carrying this kayak with a friend easy work.